 Resilience

-When you choose the upholstery fabric for your sofa, you want to choose something that has resilience.
+When you choose the upholstery fabric for your sofa, you want something resilient.
 The fabric needs to be an overall winner in terms of care, quality, strength, durability, and colorfastness.

 My Initial Verdict on Microfiber vs Chenille Fabric